- When evaluating the need for standby generation, consider the cost of a power outage to your business.

 Selecting a system

 In selecting a system, capital costs and operating costs need to be considered.
 Capital costs for a diesel generator fall in the $400 to $700 per kilowatt range, depending on the size.
-Natural gas generators are more expensive, but can pay for themselves in lower fuel costs if they operate for a significant period of time.
+Natural gas generators are more expensive, but can pay for themselves in lower fuel costs if they operate for a significant period.
 Leasing programs are available that work well for construction projects and other situations where backup power capability is not required on a continual basis.

 You may also want to consider a multiple-generator system.
 A single, large standby generator might be capable of supplying power to all of a facility's critical loads, but dividing these loads among multiple smaller generators can maximize reliability and increase flexibility.
 For example, with multiple generators, one unit can be taken offline for maintenance without affecting the availability of standby power.

 It is important for you to be familiar with federal, state and local environmental regulations regarding the installation and operation of generators.
 Many states and localities have restrictions on operating hours and emissions limits for diesel generators.
-These regulations may impact the costs of different system options.
+These regulations may impact the cost of different system options.

 Cost versus opportunity

 Often, the financial hardship of a power outage is not fully understood until after the fact.
-Take a hard look at your current business operations and assess what the financial impact of a long-term power loss would be, and compare this cost to the cost of leasing or owning a standby generation system.
+Take a hard look at your current business operations and assess what the financial impact of a long-term power loss would be, then compare this cost to the cost of leasing or owning a standby generation system.